groton-school/myschoolapp-reporting/packages/workflows/school-website/README.md

 #### `--opItem=<1Password unique identifier>`

-Name or ID of the 1Password API Credential item storing the 1Password service account token; will use environmen variable OP_ITEM if present
+Name or ID of the 1Password API Credential item storing the 1Password service account token; will use environment variable OP_ITEM if present

 #### `--opToken=<token value>`